urfolomeus/seat_saver/README.md

+# PLEASE NOTE - IMPORTANT

+> Thanks all for the interest in this wee tutorial!
+I've now started to rework it over on the account for the company I work for.
+Please follow <https://github.com/CultivateHQ/seat_saver> for further updates.
+> I'll keep this here for now but will be deprecating in favour of the new one soon.

 # Notes

 This a demo app that uses [Phoenix](http://www.phoenixframework.org/) to serve data and [Elm](http://elm-lang.org) to display it in the browser.
 The following are the notes on how to repeat this yourself.
 There will be blog post out soon that goes into a bit more detail, so the instructions that follow are pretty bare bones.